 Our Picks | Best Hairdressers in Paris

 One of our most common requests here at SFP is a good place to get a haircut.
 I have been living in Paris now for over 14 years and, I hate to admit, I have yet to find the perfect hairdresser.
 I am in constant search of good recommendations for clients but also for myself so, we at SFP decided to scour some of the most recommended salons and hair stylists here in Paris to share our experiences with our lovely readers.
+For a full list of our favorite beauty service suppliers, check out our Treat Yo’Self post!

 David Mallett | Best High End